PasinduJayalal/frameworks_and_languages_module/technical_report.md

 ### Clean Middleware Implementation:

-To be able to manage Cross-Origin Resource Sharing, the CORS middleware elegant is dependable and easily included into the Falcon software.
+To be able to manage Cross-Origin Resource Sharing, the CORS middleware elegant is dependable and easily included into the Falcon application.
 This illustrates Falcon's dedication to minimalism without sacrificing functionality.
 ```
 class CORSMiddleware:
     def process_request(self, req, resp):